Illegal Tobacco and Alcohol

 You can report anyone selling illegal tobacco and alcohol to us anonymously using our online report form, or you can also contact us directly.

-To see the results of our work to tackle the supply of illegal tobacco products in Newcastle go to the Chronicle of the 21 December 2018, the Chronicle of the 8 May 2019, the Chronicle of the 14 May 2019 and BWY Canine of the 4 June 2019.
+To see the results of our work to tackle the supply of illegal tobacco products in Newcastle go to the Chronicle of the 21 December 2018, the Chronicle of the 8 May 2019, the Chronicle of the 14 May 2019, BWY Canine of the 4 June 2019, the Chronicle of the 15 October 2019 and the Chronicle of the 4 November 2019.

 Trading Standards service, Directorate of Operations and Regulatory Services, Civic Centre, Newcastle upon Tyne, NE1 8QH.
 Phone: (0191) 2116121.
 Email: firstname.lastname@example.org